open-crosspost/open-crosspost-proxy-service/memory-bank/activeContext.md

 ## Open Questions

 1. How can we optimize the media upload process for better performance?
-2. What's the best strategy for handling rate limits across multiple users?
-3. How should we implement circuit breaking for Twitter API failures?
+2. How should we implement circuit breaking for Twitter API failures?
-4. What metrics should we prioritize for monitoring and alerting?
+3. What metrics should we prioritize for monitoring and alerting?
+4. Should we implement custom Redis storage for rate limits to persist across worker restarts?
+5. How can we optimize Redis connection management in the serverless environment?

 ## Current Development Environment